SivaCse/Notes/es6.md

 * ) variables declared using let can read/assign values inside block
 * ) use inside loop,  so using setTimeout inside loop will get every value instead of last one
 * ) Adding var at the top level will add the variable in the global object but for let this wont happen
+* ) Temporal deadzone is the area from the start of the block to intialization of the variable.
+* ) at the temporal dead zone let will throw Reference Error
+* ) let can be declared without value. but const cant.

 Ex 1